jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 });
 ```

 Save your HTML file and reload the test page in your browser.
-Clicking the link on the page should make a browser's alert pop-up, before leaving to go to the main jQuery page.
+Clicking the link should now first display an alert pop-up,
+then continue with the default behavior of navigating to http://jquery.com.

-For click and most other [events](http://api.jquery.com/category/events/), you can prevent the default behaviour - here, following the link to jquery.com - by calling event.preventDefault() in the event handler:
+For `click` and most other [events](http://api.jquery.com/category/events/),
+you can prevent the default behavior by calling `event.preventDefault()` in the event handler:

 ```
 $( document ).ready(function() {